wigging/chemics/README.md

 # massfrac  0.613275  0.386725
 ```

-More examples are available in the `examples` directory.
+More examples are available in the `examples` directory and in the documentation.

 ## Documentation